 - Evaluation plan to determine success of expected outcomes.

-- Other Foundations from which you will be seeking support (if any).
+- Other Foundations from which you will be seeking support with requested amounts (if any).

 - Contact information including email address.